Make yourself useful.

-The more we can put to practice the knowledge we have, the more skilled we will become.
-The less we use a set of skills, the rustier we get.
+The more we can put to practice the knowledge we have the more skilled we will become.
+The less we use a set of skills the rustier we get.
 We become adept at performing tasks we have done multiple times.
 Mature Christians have an in-depth knowledge of God’s Word.
 They have learned to rightly apply the Word of God to their lives.
-The more they practice what they know, the more proficient they become as Christians.
-We don’t want to be constantly reminded of who we are supposed to be, or need to be spoon fed.
-As mature Christians we should be growing in the deeper knowledge of God, even being able to teach others.
+The more they practice what they know the more proficient they become as Christians.
+We don’t want to be constantly reminded of who we are supposed to be, or need to be spoon-fed.
+As mature Christians, we should be growing in the deeper knowledge of God, even being able to teach others.
 Solid food is not for babies; just as those who have not put to practice the basic tenets of Christianity can’t move on to grasp the deeper things of God.
-The more we live out what we know, the more discerning we become of what God requires of us.
+When we live out what we learned, we begin to implement what God requires of us.
 We become experienced by applying knowledge and acquiring wisdom.
-We have to keep working towards becoming mature Christians, who can discern both good and evil.
+We have to keep working towards becoming mature Christians, who can discern what acceptable to God.

 19 Nevertheless the solid foundation of God stands, having this seal: “The Lord knows those who are His,” and, “Let everyone who names The Name of Christ depart from iniquity.”
 20 But in a great house there are not only vessels of gold and silver, but also of wood and clay, some for honor and some for dishonor.
 21 Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work (2 Timothy 2).